Skip to content

 • Acting for the personal representative of a deceased’s estate in against the executor of the estate of the deceased’s mother, in contentious accounts proceedings concerning the whereabouts of over £1m in cash brought into the jurisdiction from Switzerland.

-• Blackstar (Isle of Man) Ltd v Imperium Trust Company Ltd & Ors [2016] EWHC 3216 (Ch) – Acting for the Defendant trust company at the trial of the claims for the costs of litigation relating to the management of EBTs said to be due under contractual indemnities (with Bajul Shah).
+• Blackstar (Isle of Man) Ltd v Imperium Trust Company Ltd & Ors [2016] EWHC 3216 (Ch)– Acting for the defendant trust company at the trial of the claims for the costs of litigation relating to the management of EBTs said to be due under contractual indemnities (with Bajul Shah).

 Chambers and Partners (2025)